UWPCE-PythonCert/IntroPython2016a/slides_sources/source/session02.rst

     $ git checkout master

 This is **really really** important.
-Take the time to ensure you are where you think you are, iow, not on a remote.
-Use git status to find out where you are, if necesary.
+Take the time to ensure you are where you think you are, in other words, not on a remote.
+Use git status to see where you are.

 .. nextslide:: Merging Upstream Changes